 Camping Chairs

 It’s so nice to have a comfy place to sit while enjoying a coffee in the morning, or just gathering to chat.
-We bring one standard chair, and two rocking chairs that are such a relief at the end of a long day.
+We brought rocking chairs that were such a relief at the end of a long day.

 Camp Lighting